 You must indicate in your application how you expect us to be satisfied that the statutory criteria relevant to your application have been addressed, by using one, or a combination, of the methods below:

-- submitting previously provided reports from the APVMA
+- Submitting previously provided reports from the Australian Pesticides and Veterinary Medicines Authority (APVMA).

 Testimonials or anecdotal evidence on their own are not acceptable methods of satisfying the statutory criteria and are generally given little weight but may be used as additional supporting information.